ArjixWasTaken/cddz-mod/README.md

 Current features are:
 - Infinite Energy (can be toggled on/off using Ctrl+J)
 - Get 5 skill points every time you press Ctrl+B
+- Change the AimTime (slowmo) to 0.2, will only work if you have the upgrade.

-I disabled the steam integration so you can't use this unfair mod on multiplayer.
+I disabled the steam integration to avoid any Anti-Cheat detection.

 Any contributions are welcome.
 Big thanks to [BepInEx](https://docs.bepinex.dev/index.html) for existing and making the process of creating a mod enjoyable.

 ## Installation